Child sex abuse victims sue Catholic Church, other groups in New York after change in law

 After the one-year period expires, victims will have until the age of 55 to sue alleged abusers.

-Reporting by Matthew Lavietes and Gabriella Borter and Jonathan Allen, additonal reporting by Andrew Hay in Taos, New Mexico, writing by Jonathan Allen; Editing by Lisa Shumaker and Bernadette Baum
+Reporting by Matthew Lavietes and Gabriella Borter and Jonathan Allen, additonal reporting by Andrew Hay in Taos, New Mexico, writing by Jonathan Allen; Editing by Scott Malone, Bernadette Baum and Jonathan Oatis